vistadataproject/nodeVISTA/setup/README.md

     ```text
     $ vagrant up
     ```
-    The initial Vagrant up process will invoke the "setup.sh" script.
-This script will take about 45-60 minutes to finish.
-Subsequent calls to vagrant up will not take this long.
+    The initial Vagrant up process will download a pre-built nodeVISTA vagrant box.
+The box is ~2.6gb in size and may take awhile to initally download.
+The box will be cached and subsequent deployments will not take as long.

     Note: Virtual Box VMs go under /Users/{user}/VirtualBox VMs/